thephpleague/url/dev-master/url/properties.md

 //    ];
 ~~~

-### Implementing PSR-7 UriInterface
+### Parts and components as strings

-You can access the URL individual parts and components as string and/or integer using their respective getter methods.
+You can access the URL individual parts and components as string or integer using their respective getter methods.

 ~~~php
 use League\Url\Url;